artyomtugaryov/dobblenet/README.md

 # Spot It Detector

-The application to automate recognition images shown on two cards.
+The project to automate recognition images shown on two cards in [Spot It](https://www.spotitgame.com/) game.

-The main idea is to train an object detection neural network to recognize images on a card.
+The main idea is to train an object detection neural network to recognize set of images on two cards separatly and match common classes in these cards.

+# Detector
+As a basic detector was chosen [YoloV4 neural network](https://arxiv.org/abs/2004.10934) and used transfer learning for a [specific dataset](https://www.kaggle.com/atugaryov/dobble-object-detection) using the [darknet](https://github.com/AlexeyAB/darknet) repository.

+In the releases you can find pre-trained Spot It detector in in darknet, TensorFlow 2.x and [OpenVINO IR](https://github.com/openvinotoolkit/openvino) formats.
+The latest result of the detector: